arneeide/Chess/README.md

 - There is no evaluation of the game.

 ## Observed bugs
-- The 'back'-button in interactive modus does not convert officers (queens) back to pawns...
+- The 'back'-button in interactive modus does not convert major pieces (queens) back to pawns...

 ## Help is requested
 Any contributions in improving existing code and adding features are appreciated.
 The package is free to be used as long as no commercial interests are involved.